ksdfg/neko-chan-telebot/README.md

 ![GitHub](https://img.shields.io/github/license/ksdfg/neko-chan-telebot)

-Updated version of [SkittBot](https://github.com/skittles9823/SkittBot) with some features from [skitt_bot](https://github.com/skittles9823/skitt_bot) to work with latest version of python-telegram-bot
+Updated version of [SkittBot](https://github.com/skittles9823/SkittBot) with some features from [skitt_bot](https://github.com/skittles9823/skitt_bot) to work with latest version of python-telegram-bot.
+Now has quite a few original features as well.

 ## Config